anunna/blackarch-wiki/troubleshooting.md

 pacman-key --update --keyserver keyserver.ubuntu.com
 ```

-When runnnig system updates, use the `--ignore` flag to exclude gnupg or ignore gnupg in your `pacman.conf` file.
+When running system updates, use the `--ignore` flag to exclude gnupg or ignore gnupg in your `pacman.conf` file.

 #### Example 1
 Temporarily ignore the package during system update.